 What do a popular classical music show in London, an international swimming competition in Budapest, an outdoor rock concert in Belgium and a new church in a tiny village in England have in common?
-Simply: all have benefited from the use of CAST Software’s wysiwyg lighting design toolkit.
+Simple: They all have benefited from the use of CAST Software’s wysiwyg lighting design toolkit.

-With three churches already serving its population of 2,300, it’s perhaps surprising that one of them is building a new one in the fenland village of Isleham in Cambridgeshire.
-However: the congregation of High Street Church outgrew their existing chapel; and determined to continue serving a growing congregation, a larger building became a necessity.
+With three churches already serving its population of 2,300, it’s perhaps surprising that one of them is building a new one in the Fenland village of Isleham in Cambridgeshire.
+However, the congregation of High Street Church outgrew their existing chapel; determined to continue serving a growing congregation, a larger building became a necessity.

 In 2009, they began construction of The Ark, which, at 2,200 square metres, is believed to be one of the UK’s largest green oak buildings constructed in living memory.
 Now fully weather-proof, it is expected to be completed in the not-too-distant future.